flow-php/flow/README.md

 ## Installation

-This package is a [monorepo](https://tomasvotruba.com/blog/2019/10/28/all-you-always-wanted-to-know-about-monorepo-but-were-afraid-to-ask/) that should not be directly installed in your project.
+This package is a [monorepo](https://tomasvotruba.com/blog/2019/10/28/all-you-always-wanted-to-know-about-monorepo-but-were-afraid-to-ask/).
-Please check below packages and select only those that you are going to use:
+Please check below packages and select only those that you are going to use, this will reduce the number of unnecessary dependencies in your project (less maintenance).

 - [ETL](src/core/etl/README.md)
 - Adapters